PJWalker/daggerheart/content/Session 0/Agenda.md

 # Pitch
 # Tone & Subject Matter Discussion
 # Gameplay Structure
 - Do we want to use the spotlight tracker?
 I kind of think *no*, but also if there’s any time to do it, it’s at the start.
 The basic idea of it is to formalise a system to require roughly equal numbers of ‘turns’ per player.
-(If implemented as written, it basically requires ever)
+If implemented as written, it basically requires ever.
 # Character Creation
 # Building the Map
 # Gameplay Rules